sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 	Sierra Buckley
 		- choose filters to design, model in LTspice (4) Chris Crider
-		-Familiarized myself with the sites were using (.5) -began modeling effects circuits (2)
+		- Familiarized myself with the sites were using (.5)
+		- began modeling effects circuits (2)

 ##Blocked
 	Eric Sanman